saucelabs/sauce-docs/docs/error-reporting/web-console/getting-started.md

 - Project selector - Use this to switch between various projects that are reporting crashes or errors.
 - Filters - Define your working set.
 Specify time frames and additional criteria to indicate which errors and fingerprints to analyze.
 - Saved views - Commonly used filters for quick access and sharing for the selected project.
-Admin users can save a default view and bookmark it for a team's project, and users can further personalize their views with a user default.
+As an administrator, you can save a view as a default and bookmark it for a team's project.
+You can further customize and save your own views.
 - Views and results list - The Triage, Explore, and Debug views allow you to prioritize, analyze, and debug your crashes.

 ## Filters